 Igniting Entrepreneurship of Students and Recent Alumni of Oregon Tech

 Oregon Tech’s Catalyze Klamath Falls Challenge has been a huge success for student competitors and the Klamath community.
-Over the past three years, 15 student/alumni teams have competed for nearly $100,000 in prize money that was generously donated by Representative Whitsett, Senator Whitsett, Klamath County, City of Klamath Falls, KCEDA, Avista, the Gaucho Collective, the Herald & News, Klamath IDEA, Oregon BEST, Business Oregon, the Wendt Family Foundation, and Black Canyon Woodworks.
+Over the past six years, student/alumni teams have competed for over $70,000 in prize money and services.
+The 2021 event is made possible through generous sponsorship and donations from AVISTA, City of Klamath Falls, Klamath County, Gaucho Collective, Klamath County Economic Development Association (KCEDA), Klamath IDEA Center for Entrepreneurship, Oregon Small Business Development Center, VertueLab and the Wendt Family Foundation.

 Catalyze Klamath Falls Challenge aims to support business ideas and/or fledgling entrepreneurial activity from any field of study that produces a new idea, product or service that could become a thriving business in Klamath Falls, and has the potential for job growth in rural Oregon.